Pentecostal Sermons and Bible Studies

 Acts 2:36 tells us that the Father has “made Jesus…both Lord and Christ.”
 Jesus the Savior has been given lordship from the Father and anointing by the Holy Spirit.
 And there is no limit to that Lordship.
 After his death and subsequent resurrection, Jesus told His disciples, “All authority in heaven and on earth has been given to me” (Matthew 28:18).
 How much authority does Jesus have from the Father? — “All”!
 And where does Jesus exercise that “all” authority? — “in heaven and on earth.”
 No exceptions!

 It’s not a difficult message to share.
 Guilt is hard for people to carry.
-And when they hear that there is a solution to their guilt, many people are greatly relieved and blessed.
+And when they hear that God has a solution for their guilt, many people are greatly relieved and blessed.
 Tell them that there’s forgiveness in Jesus Christ.
 Many guilt-ridden souls are longing to hear just such a word.

 Here is an astounding thing.
 Through turning to Jesus for forgiveness as noted just above, and by “receiving Him” and “believing in His name,” we become children of God!
 We are delivered from the devil’s dominion and brought under Christ’s lordship (Colossians 1:13).
 We are “born of God,” which the Bible elsewhere calls being “born again.”